babylonhealth/ios-playbook/Cookbook/Technical-Documents/BackendFeatureHowTo.md

 When field names or dates are involved, we can pass our own `JSONDecoder` to the `BackendResource` initialiser instead of working in the `ResponseHandler` closure.

 This is especially useful if e.g. on the backend your city has a field `city_name` but in your `City` struct it's defined as `cityName`.
-This case is handled by an option on a JSON decoder:
+This case is handled by an option on the JSON decoder:
 ``` swift
 struct CitiesService {
     // `internal` access level to allow for testing.